Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Overview of the Proposed Viewport Prediction

-When drawn by conspicuous geometric shapes, vivid colors, or moving objects, a user will cast his or her view to that specific region by slowly changing his or her trajectory.
-Based on this intuition, we develop STVP, consisting of two main models: a saliency detection model and a user head trajectory prediction model, where the saliency detection model is subdivided into temporal saliency and spatial saliency detection in order to identify spatial and temporal salient regions, respectively.
+When attracted by conspicuous geometric shapes, vivid colors, or moving objects, a user will shift their view towards the specific region by gradually altering their trajectory.
+Based on this intuition, we propose STVP, which consists of two main models: a saliency detection model and a user head trajectory prediction model.
+The saliency detection model is further divided into temporal saliency detection and spatial saliency detection to identify spatial and temporal salient regions, respectively.
 The detailed structure of STVP is shown in Fig. \ref{fig_network_overview}.
-The approximate principles of the saliency model and the trajectory prediction model are described in the following.
+Below, we describe the general principles of the saliency model and the trajectory prediction model.

-\textbf{Prerequisites:} To ensure the performance of saliency detection, we have to make the sampling results of adjacent frames similar in the time dimension to preserve temporal information and make the sampling points aggregated in local space to preserve spatial information.
-Furthermore, due to the large amount of point cloud video data, an effective sampling method is crucial.
-Addressing this issue, we propose a saliency detection model that incorporates a tile-based URS unit.
+\textbf{Prerequisites:} To ensure the performance of saliency detection, we need to make the sampling results of adjacent frames similar in the temporal dimension to preserve temporal information, while ensuring that the sampling points are aggregated in local space to preserve spatial information.
+Furthermore, due to the large volume of point cloud video data, an effective sampling method is essential.
+To address this issue, we propose a saliency detection model that incorporates a block-based URS unit.